Djokic00/StudentHelper-Android/README.md

 - Main Screen - On the main screen there are 4 icons: schedule, notes, statistics and logout.
 You can enter either of them just by clicking on the icon.
 - Schedule Screen - List of all lectures containg subject name, professor name, day, groups.
 You can filter lectures by all parameters (group, day, professor/subject) or with combination of those parameters.
 - Notes Screen - Used for creating, editing, archiving and deleting notes.
 Additionally, it has a search option and toggle button for archived / non archived notes.
 It has 4 icons: plus icon for creating a new note, trash icon for deleting, pen icon for editing and arrow down / up for archived / non archived notes.
+- Statistical Screen - Represents the number of notes created in the last 5 days.
 - Logout - Click the logout icon and you will be redirected to login screen.